 There are plenty of highly functioning, happy, supportive relationships out there that are able to make it work.
 But how?

 I see posts daily on various travel groups I’m a part of asking strangers for tips on what to do in this situation.
 Typically they want to travel but their S/O isn't into it or even worse, is guilting them about their desire.
-In my opinion this is something so very personal and not anything someone else can tell you what to do in black & white.
+In my opinion this is something so very personal and not anything someone else can tell you what to do in black & white but some outside guidance can definitely help.
 You guys saw how I handled the situation in the past and I promised myself I’d never even go on a date with someone who didn't share this view with me.
 But that doesn’t mean that’s how it should be for each one of us.

 I recently connected with Mara, a really awesome girl who joined our community and reached out for a chat.
 Mara (say “Hi” to her on insta!) is a nomad at heart but her partner is more risk averse and isn’t as excited by the unknown.